Introduction to Business Economics

 We will want to see evidence of the quality of your training and your potential to conduct original research, as well as your commitment to an academic research career.
 We expect students who enter the Business Economic PhD pathway to dedicate themselves to making significant contributions to knowledge in the broad areas of economics and policy as they relate to business and management.

 You will be allocated a principal supervisor within your pathway.
 A senior academic, often a Professor or Associate Professor, they will guide you through the programme, help you to succeed in the job market and assist you in gaining a faculty position at a leading business school.
 Your principal supervisor will take an active role in your research programme.
 During the PhD, they will assemble a group of faculty (your advisory committee), and members of this team will co-author papers with you.

-For this pathway, view the research interests of these faculty that may serve as principal supervisor:
+For this pathway, view the research interests of these faculty that may serve on your advisory team:

 Christos Genakos researches applied microeconomics; industrial organisation; competition policy and regulation; productivity and management; incentives and performance; behavioural economics.